-The village's main public house was built in 1637 and was known as The Plough until 1798 when it was renamed The Lord Nelson.
+The village's main public house was built in 1637 and was known as The Plough until 1807 when it was renamed The Lord Nelson.
 Sadly, the pub closed temporily on 13th September 2016.
 In 2019 it was bought by the Holkham Estate and is currently undergoing renovation and redevelopment.
 We hope to see it open again very soon!

 The village has also managed to keep its spacious, rural and historical character - which many visitors tell us they love to see when they come to 'Nelson's Village'.
 The community is committed to maintaining the village as vibrant and sustainable - consistent with its history and its heritage.

 Please come and visit us.
 There is a information display about Nelson in the church.

-The village has: two working farms, the beautiful 'Nelson Memorial Hall' (with a sprung-wooden dance-floor!), a plum orchard, a large bed & breakfast and camping site at Whitehall Farm, a thriving willow-fencing business, a design/print and website-building company, a construction company, an animal charity, a felt-maker, a taxi company, a phone box, a letter box, and a lovely bus shelter but, sadly, no public bus!
+The village has: two working farms, the beautiful 'Nelson Memorial Hall' (with a sprung-wooden dance-floor!), a plum orchard, a large bed & breakfast and camping site at Whitehall Farm, a thriving willow-fencing business, a design/print and website-building company, a construction company, an animal charity, a felt-maker, and a taxi company.